 Barcelona has an exceptional cultural heritage among which internationally renowned architects have left their mark on the most important monuments of Barcelona.

-Between sky and sea, from the top of the Tibidabo to the Ciutadella Park, Barcelona is home to a very large number of parks covering hundreds of hectares.
+Between sky and sea, amusement parks and historic gardens, from the top of the Tibidabo to Montjuic, Barcelona hosts a very large number of parks covering hundreds of hectares.